 authentication: The act of proving an identity to a server while providing key material that binds the identity to subsequent communications.

+Azure SQL Database: The data management service in Azure that provides a relational database management system with enterprise-class availability, scalability, and security and that can be accessed from anywhere in the world.

 certificate chain: A sequence of certificates (1), where each certificate in the sequence is signed by the subsequent certificate.
 The last certificate in the chain is normally a self-signed certificate.

 connection: Each user that has a session with a server can create multiple share connections, or resource connections, using that user ID.
 This resource connection is created using a tree connect Server Message Block (SMB) and is identified by an SMB TreeID or TID.